AbimanyuBM/ATC-DEVOPS-WEB/README.md

   ]
 }
 ```
-Step 3: Create Access Key and Secret Key
+**Step 3:** Create Access Key and Secret Key.

-Step 4: Connect to AWS Using AWS CLI
+**Step 4:** Connect to AWS Using AWS CLI.
 ```
 aws configure
 ```
 Enter your Access Key,
 Secret Key,
-default region (e.g., ap-south-1) when prompted.
+default region.

-Step5: Create a main.tf file and add the following configuration for creating the EKS cluster.
+**Step 5:** Create a main.tf file and add the following configuration for creating the EKS cluster.

 main.tf
 ```